 - SKIING THROUGH TREES AND GLADES IS NOT PERMITTED!
 While trails through trees may exist and being skied upon by others- skiing is allowed only on marked/groomed trails.
 Not only does the danger include impacting with a tree but falling within the tree wells that surround trees.
 In other words, the unpacked snow immediately surrounding a tree can be over 10 feet deep, which a skier can easily sink within and not be seen, or climb out before suffocating.
 Watch this video for more information.

 - ALL SKIERS MUST READ AND FOLLOW ALL POSTED SIGNS AT THE SKI AREA, AND TRAIL MAP INFORMATION, BEFORE SKIING.
 Signs and trail maps show all Terrain Zone markings, Trail Markings, Service markings and Lift information!
 For example- Skiing is not permitted outside of the Ski area boundaries, on closed trails and on unmarked trails.
 There are SLOW Skiing areas that must be obeyed.
 Skiing is not permitted through unmarked trails and through trees due to snow depths and above ground/below snow objects.
 Some ski lift destinations will not have an appropriate trail level to ski down from, based on your skiing ability or skill level.
-Trail Maps can be viewed online at http://www.winterparkresort.com prior to your arrival- or obtained within the ski area upon your arrival.
-Or download the Winter Park Resort mobile app with many features.
+Trail Maps can be viewed through phone apps for the Winter Park Resort prior to or upon your arrival.

 Optional Resort Meal Vouchers